srinikhesh-08/INSPACE-MECHAHOLICS/Rocketry/README.md

 #Rocketry team

-All the documents related to Rocketry are to be uploaded here
+This folder contains all the documents related to the Model Rocket